-The practice gathered feedback from patients through the use of a comments box and via the NHS 'Friends and Family Test'.
+The practice gathered feedback from patients through the use of a comments box in the reception area and via the NHS 'Friends and Family Test'.
+The practice had also carried out a patient survey in 2015 and monitored feedback from website reviews.
 The majority of feedback had been positive and indicated a high level of satisfaction with the care provided.
+The practice had acted promptly in response to any negative feedback.
+For example, the practice had made changes to the protocols for registering new patients in response to feedback in this area.